alexrabin/FlutterNativeDragAndDrop/README.md

 ```
 It is safe to assume that if the dataType is text or url then the dropText will be non null.

-As for image, video, audio, pdf it is safe to assume the dropFile will be non null
+As for image, video, audio, pdf, file it is safe to assume the dropFile will be non null

+All files are saved to the temp directory on the device so if you want to save the file to the device [copy its data to a file in the documents directory](https://programmingwithswift.com/how-to-save-a-file-locally-with-flutter/).
 ## Todo

 - [x] specify the number of items allowed to be dropped at a time